 The weather in the Blue Ridge Mountains is very unpredictable.
 We encourage you to obtain a current weather report prior to your visit so you can dress appropriately.

 Tweetsie Railroad is located on Highway 321 between Blowing Rock, and Boone, NC.
 Please see our Driving Directions page for directions to the park.

+Yes.
 Sections of the park are level; however, due to mountain terrain, there are some hills.
 There is a bus that runs regularly from the Tweetsie Palace up to Miner’s Mountain.
 Both the Wild West Train (second car) and Mouse Mine Train are accessible for standard-sized wheelchairs.
-All show and food venues are accessible to Guests with special needs.
+All show and food venues are wheelchair-accessible.